Rajkot: Transport

-Rajkot is connected to major Indian cities by air, railway and road.
+Rajkot is well connected to major Indian cities by air, rail and road.

 Roads and highways

-The Gujarat State Road Transport Corporation (GSRTC) runs regular buses to and from Rajkot to other cities of Gujarat.
+The Gujarat State Road Transport Corporation (GSRTC) runs regular buses to and from Rajkot to other cities of Gujarat and several cities of neighbouring states.
 More than 81000 people travel daily with GSRTC.
-Rajkot is very well connected with Gujarat State Highways and Rajkot is allocated the vehicle registration code GJ-3 by RTO.
-There are a number of private bus operators connecting city with other cities of Gujarat state and other states of India.
+Rajkot is very well connected with the Gujarat State Highways and the National highways of India.
+Rajkot is allocated the vehicle registration code GJ-03 by RTO.
+There are a number of private bus operators connecting the city with other cities of Gujarat and various other states of India.

 Rail and internal transport

 Rajkot has two railway stations.
 Rajkot Junction railway station (station code: RJT) is the more widely used railway station for passenger trains, and has services to all the major cities of India.
 Its elevation is 128 m above sea level.
-The other, smaller, railway station is Bhaktinagar Railway Station (station code: BKNG), served only by trains from Somnath, Veraval, Junagadh and Porbandar.
+The other, smaller, railway station is Bhaktinagar railway station (station code: BKNG), served only by trains from Somnath, Veraval, Junagadh and Porbandar.

 Rajkot Municipal Corporation has restored city bus services with Public Private Partnership in 2007.
 RMC and a private company is providing around 80 CNG buses under 15 to 20 routes in city and suburbs.

-Recently Rajkot BRTS was launched on 1 October 2012. a new Bus rapid transit System (BRTS) with launching of the 10-km long Blue corridor and two AC buses which will be free for the first three months.
-The corridor is located in the west part of the city through the 150 ft ring road connecting Madhapar chokdi on the Jamangar road to Gondal chokdi on the Gondal road.
-The corridor will host 11 buses in further stage.